 I've seen more tributes to our serviceman through the NFL than anywhere else.
 The ceremony prior to last night's game was moving.
 Sadly, I rarely see poppies being sold here, unlike in England, where they are everywhere.
 Let's bring back the poppy!

 For those who have served and for those who are serving, thank you.

-You are cordially invited to participate in a three-day workshop May 2015, hosted by Lynne Perrella and Michelle Ward.
-Take a look at our announcement and if you can't resist the tempation, fire off an email to Lynne (email@example.com) with a request for the dossier of information that covers registration details. $100 deposit reserves you a place.
-The classes fill up fast so act quick if you're interested.
+You are cordially invited to participate in a three-day workshop May 1-3, 2015, hosted by Lynne Perrella and Michelle Ward.
+Take a look at our announcement and if you can't resist the tempation, fire off an email to Lynne (firstname.lastname@example.org) with a request for the dossier of information that covers registration details. $100 deposit reserves you a place.
+The class fill up fast so act quick if you're interested.
 Hope you'll consider joing us at this remarkable venue!
-May 1-3 OR May 8-10, 2015.

 Location link: The Interlaken Inn

 Information available August 1st, send Lynne an email (email@example.com)

 It's such a privilege to spend time with artists both in the classroom and at an event.
 What a terrific group of ladies that came from near and far to join me and the other instructors for some creative time together.
 Of course we hope to learn something, and leave with enthusiasm to keep at it, and even pick up the pace, but to me the greatest take-away is the connections we make with other makers.
 Outside of the venue, like in real life, it's likely we have a handful of creative friends....but here, for five days, we are in a hub of creative energy.
 What happens in the classroom fulfills me in such a unique way and I can hardly wait to do it again.